-Instructions: During this rotation, select two critical incidents to write about.
+Instructions: During this rotation, select an ethical critical incident to write about.
 A critical incident is an experience during clinical that had an impact on you.
-One of your critical incidents must be an ethical issue.
-For each incident:
+For the paper you will need to specifically include:

 - 1. Describe the incident. - 2.
 Describe the emotion you felt during and following the incident. - 3.
 Analyze what happened as unemotionally as possible. - 4.
 Describe how this experience will affect your future nursing practice.